bimaputra1/Jakarta-Watergate-Location-with-Leaflet/README.md

 This repository store the code to shows the location map of water gate in Jakarta, Indonesia.

 The code were made in R using leaflet library

-Check the result of this visualization here: bimaputra1.github.io